Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `exit`
 * Set the domain URL (optional):
   * `notepad .env` <br />
-  (if you plan to surf to "http://localhost", then do not change anything)
+  (if you plan to use a URL of "http://localhost", then do not change anything)
 * Import a solid set of starting VSCode user settings:
   * `copy "install\settings.json" "%APPDATA%\Code\User\settings.json"` <br />
   (feel free to tweak this file to your liking; if you do not want to copy over the entire settings file, make sure you at least copy over the relevant lines for linting and whatnot)